Heavy Flavour Jet Substructure: Analytics for groomed observables

 \section{Analytics for groomed observables}

 We report the explicit results for the resummed exponent with grooming.
 As pointed out in the main text, in this case we have to consider more regions.
 We note that if $v>\zcut$ we recover the ungroomed calculation presented in the previous section, thus we show our results only for $v<\zcut$.
 We will always assume that $\zc^2>\xi^\alpha, \forall \alpha$.
+With this in mind, let us introduce